 Darkness has set in, but the light inside the stall gives the rice an unexpected incandescence, and the room is awash in circles of yellow and gold, creamy beige and light browns, pale pearl and improbable pink.
-My mother and aunts are buying rice for the every day and for the occasions to come.
+My mother and aunts are buying rice for the occasions to come.
 They barter back and forth with the shopkeeper, and their negotiating disappears into the broader noise of the street.
 I am somehow mesmerized by these tiny grains, each with their own smell, texture and personality, trillions of grains for billions of people.
 Like sand.
 Like stars.
 I am momentarily stunned and want to pick up fistfuls of rice from each bag and let the grains run through my fingers.
 I want to touch them all.

 Bengali Mishti Pulao